Productivity

 Context matters at save time

-The key moment is not weeks later when you are searching.
-It is the second when you decide the page is worth keeping.
-That is when the app should help capture enough context to make the link valuable later.
+The key moment in building a useful research library is not weeks later when you are searching.
+It is the second when you decide a page is worth keeping.
+That is when the relevant context is freshest — you know exactly why this page matters, how it connects to what you are doing, and what category it belongs in.

 Stashmark is built around that moment.
-It lets you save quickly, keeps the interaction native to Safari, and uses on-device categorization to reduce the cost of organizing while the page is still fresh in your mind.
+It lets you save quickly through a keyboard shortcut from within Safari, keeps the interaction native to the browser you are already in, and uses on-device categorization to suggest a category while the page is still fresh.
+Adding a quick note is optional but possible.
+The whole process takes a few seconds.

 Why we prefer user-owned sync